 At the core of every faith tradition is a reverence for creation.
-This is a belief that creation is sacred and thus should be both honored within the tradition.
-Care for creation should is foundational to the moral vision of every religious tradition.
+This is a belief that creation is sacred and thus should be honored within the tradition and foundational to their moral vision.
 In recent years more and more attention has been paid by all of the world’s faith traditions to what that the moral responsibility entails and how faith traditions can play an important role in- confronting the growing climate crisis.
 This is not only based in the recognition that the climate crisis is an existential threat, it is also a theological imperative.

 To help our faith communities better realize this imperative and the resources available to them, Green Umbrella (https://greenumbrella.org/) the regional sustainability alliance of Greater Cincinnati, is providing a new platform for collective, interfaith action.

 Green Umbrella, has over 200 member organizations and over 200 individual members who are passionate about enhancing the environmental health and vitality of our region.
 Their mission is to lead collaboration, incubate ideas and catalyze solutions that create a resilient sustainable region for all.
 Working together they envision a vibrant community where sustainability is woven into our ways of life.
 Green Umbrella serves a 10-county region in Ohio, Kentucky and Indiana.

 Green Umbrella believes in the power of collective impact.
 They believe that if citizens, organizations and businesses can find common cause in sustainability, together they can become a powerful force in creating solutions to the growing crisis of climate change.
 In addition to ongoing projects such as Tristate Trails, The Greater Cincinnati Food Policy Council, Cincinnati 2030 District and the Common Orchard Project, Green Umbrella has created a number of impact teams that work on issues such as energy, transportation, water, green space, etc.